On Diffusion Modeling for Anomaly Detection: Diffusion Time Estimation

 \subsection{Posterior Distribution of Diffusion Time}

+Assuming $\bx_s \in \mathbb{R}^d$ is produced through a diffusion process, starting from the data manifold, our goal in this section is to identify the distribution over its diffusion time, as a surrogate for its distance from the manifold.
 The diffusion process described by \Cref{eq:diff_noise} specifies a distribution corresponding to each timestep.
+First, let us assume the dataset consists of a single data point at the origin.
 Denote the variance at time $t$ as $\sigma^2_t = 1-\bar{\alpha}_t$, and consider the $d$-dimensional zero mean Gaussian distribution at each timestep $\mathcal{N}(\bf{0},\sigma^2_t)$.
-This corresponds to having a single data point with zero coordinates.
-We want to analyze the posterior distribution over diffusion time, which is equivalent to the posterior distribution over timestep-dependent variance:
+The posterior distribution over $\sigma^2_t$ given $\bx_s$ is: